volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

 `access_info` - (Required) Credentials can be kubeconfig file or mTLS using PKI certificates.
 See [Discovery K8s Access Info ](#discovery-k8s-access-info) below for details.

+###### One of the arguments from this list "default_all, namespace_mapping" can be set

+`default_all` - (Optional) If configuring in an App Namespace, discovered services across all K8s namespaces will be discovered in the current Namespace (`Bool`).

+`namespace_mapping` - (Optional) Select the K8s namespaces from which services will be discovered.
+If configuring in Shared Configuration, services can be discovered in selected App Namespaces.
+If configuring in App Namespace services will be discovered in the current Namespace..
+See [Namespace Mapping Choice Namespace Mapping ](#namespace-mapping-choice-namespace-mapping) below for details.

 `publish_info` - (Required) Configuration to publish VIPs.
 See [Discovery K8s Publish Info ](#discovery-k8s-publish-info) below for details.

+### Discovery Choice Discovery Third Party

+Discovery configuration for Third Party.

+`applications` - (Required) Defines names to identify and distingish log source system or platforms (`String`).

+`expiration_timestamp` - (Optional) This discovery service expiration timestamp (`String`).(Deprecated)

+`source_cidr` - (Required) Source IP of the packet to match (`String`).

 ### Discovery Consul Access Info